ppijn/humandesign/README.md

 - the visual styling has been adjusted to her directly and doesnt look pleasing for people who can see.
 Using black as a background and white on the blocks we create a lot of contrast so that even she can see even a little bit.
 - we didnt use a nav and these types of html tags so that the screenreader reads things out in her prefered way.
 - Placing a tabindex on almost everything in a certain order so that I have control over how the tab moves.

+We did this all so that Larissa has the best experience with using this website and have something fully adjusted to her needs.
+In the end Larissa liked using it a lot.

 ### Add Nonsense 🎨